 Due to PacifiCare PPO not covering depressive disorders or any other serious mental illness (Bipolar, Schizophrenia), I will no longer be seeing PacifiCare patients.
 Always be aware of the diagnoses that your insurance may or may not cover.

 Medicaid & Medicare patients, please be aware these providers have had to switch to an Electronic Health Record.
 Be an informed consumer and find out who is seeing your counseling clinical record.
-At this time, Aetna and United have not required me to switch to EHR from the paper charts, so at this time, they do not see your individual case notes.
+At this time, Aetna has not required me to switch to EHR from the paper charts, so at this time, they do not see your individual case notes.

 With the “Affordable” Health Care Act, your co-pays and/or deductibles may increase, so it may become more financially beneficial to see an intern.